Puglia Italy, top 10 points of interest

 There are so many points of interest in Puglia (one of the top destination of Italy in the latest years) because for a long time the history and nature coexisted creating an unusual interweaving.
 It is possible to discover places rich of traditions, of art and local culture.

 Making excursions in Puglia means to bathe in its environment that will give you emotions and fun, not only simple walks but also so much adventure!
+Take a look at this 8 days itinerary between Puglia and Basilicata!

 What is Puglia famous for?